 Performs other duties as assigned.

 Personal ComputerGeneral Office Equipment

 Knowledge, Skills and Abilities:

-Knowledge of the principles and practices of human resources
+Knowledge of the principles and practices of personnel and business management.

 Education and Experience: